OSGConnect/connectbook/admin/support-freshpush.md

 | Jefferson | 1801 | Burr, Clinton |
 | Madison | 1809 | Clinton, Gerry |

+(View this document's source to see the Markdown.)

 _Note that GitHub does not support tables, and your edits **will** look wrong in GitHub._

+# Provenance

+On publication, each document will contain a link at the very end to the location on GitHub where it can be edited.